stefan-m-lenz/UroLlmEval/README.md

 ## Citation

-If you use this code or the evaluation data in your work, please consider citing the [article](http://arxiv.org/abs/2501.12106) preprint:
+If you use this code or the evaluation data in your work, please consider citing the [preprint article](http://arxiv.org/abs/2501.12106):

 ```bibtex
 @article{UroLlmEval_2025,